ultimate271/notes/gibson/neuromancer07.md

 with a toxin-flechette, abducted, subjected to the Finn’s examination, and pressured by Armitage into joining their team.

+### Waiting for Molly and looking for cigarettes, Case goes to a vending machine next to a line of payphones
 Case checked his watch.
 Molly was due back from her drug run.
 He looked up at Riviera again.
 “I bet you’re stoned right now, asshole,” he said to the Hilton lobby.
 A graying Italian matron in a white leather tuxedo jacket lowered her